Examining the Four Gospels

 Unbelievers are constantly hawking the tired refrain that the Gospel accounts contradict one another and thus cannot be viewed as inspired history.
 The fact of the matter is, those making such charges are either unaware of what constitutes a genuine contradiction or else they simply are unwilling to give the Bible a fair hearing.

 Of course the Gospel documents display some differences, even when describing the same events.
 Actually, this is evidence of literary independence; it demonstrates a lack of collusion.
 This circumstance most certainly does not demand historical unreliability.

 But let us consider an alleged contradiction in the Gospel records.
 The accounts of the resurrection of Christ are supposed to provide evidence of several discrepancies.
 Two of these alleged disagreements will be examined here.

-The apostle John states: “On the first day of the week cometh Mary Magdalene early, while it was yet dark, unto the tomb” (20:1).
+The apostle John states: “On the first day of the week cometh Mary Magdalene early, while it was yet dark, unto the tomb” (Jn.
+20:1).
 Mark declares: “Mary Magdalene, and Mary the mother of James and Salome, brought spices, that they might anoint him.
-And very early on the first day of the week, they come to the tomb when the sun was risen” (16:1-2).
+And very early on the first day of the week, they come to the tomb when the sun was risen” (Mk.
+16:1-2).

+Actually, John does not claim that only Mary Magdalene came to the tomb.
+He merely mentions her specifically.
 Furthermore, her testimony, subsequently recorded by the apostle, clearly indicates that others were present.
-To Peter she exclaimed, “They have taken away the Lord out of the tomb, and we know not where they have laid him” (20:2).
+To Peter she exclaimed, “They have taken away the Lord out of the tomb, and we know not where they have laid him” (Jn.
+20:2).
 That “we” is entirely consistent with Mark’s account.

 Obviously, therefore, John was describing the early part of the trip (during the dark), which may have involved a considerable distance, whereas Mark speaks of the latter portion of the journey (after sunrise).
 There is no discrepancy!